-- a) Map and analyze the various factors contributing to pregnancies among adolescents at the regional and local levels; - Identify and implement inter-agency interventions to address the various issues related to adolescent pregnancies in the region and at the local level; - c) Harmonize all existing efforts addressing adolescent pregnancy and coordinate with all the necessary agencies, organizations, and stakeholders to ensure non-duplication of efforts at the local level; - d) Capacitate ISDN agency-members in collaboration with relevant regional government agencies to ensure quality information and services to adolescents;
+- (a) Map and analyze the various factors contributing to pregnancies among adolescents at the regional and local levels; - (b) Identify and implement inter-agency interventions to address the various issues related to adolescent pregnancies in the region and at the local level; - (c) Harmonize all existing efforts addressing adolescent pregnancy and coordinate with all the necessary agencies, organizations, and stakeholders to ensure no-duplication of efforts at the local level; - (d) Capacitate ISDN agency-members in collaboration with relevant regional government agencies to ensure quality information and services to adolescents;

-e) Provide, in collaboration with LGUs, needed information and services for adolescent development;
+(e) Provide, in collaboration with LGUs, needed information and services for adolescent development;

-- f) Generate or share resources in the implementation of the joint strategic plan of the ISDN; and - g) Monitor and evaluate effectiveness of coordination and referral systems and other interagency interventions jointly implemented by the ISDN.
+- (f) Generate or share resources is the implementation of the joint strategic plan of the ISDN; and, - (g) Monitor and evaluate effectiveness of coordination and referral systems and other interagency interventions jointly implemented by the ISDN.

-The City or Municipal Health Officer shall be the head and point person of the local ISDN in collaboration with the Sangguniang Kabataan (SK) Federation or Task Force on Youth Development (TFYD) and/ or Local Youth Development Council (LYDC) in the concerned localities with technical assistance from the Council and other relevant national government agencies.
-The City or Municipal Population Officer shall co-lead the local ISDN.
+The City of Municipal Health Officer shall be the head and point person of the local ISDN in collaboration with the Sangguniang Kabataan (SK) Federation or Task Force on Youth Development (TFYD) and/or Local Youth Development Council and other relevant national agencies.
+The City or Municipal Population Officer shall collead the local ISDN.

 Sec.
-6. Age and Development-Appropriate Comprehensive Sexuality Education. - The Department of Education, with assistance from the Council and in collaboration with other relevant agencies, shall develop and promote educational standards, modules, and materials to promote comprehensive responsible sexuality education in schools, communities, and other youth institutions.
-The comprehensive sexuality education (CSE) shall be a compulsory part of education, integrated at all levels with the end goal of normalizing discussions about adolescent sexuality and reproductive health and to remove stigma from all levels.
+6. Age and Development-Appropriate Comprehensive Sexuality Education.

+- The Department of Education, with assistance from the Council and in collaboration with other relevant agencies, develops and promotes educational standards, modules, and materials to promote comprehensive responsible sexuality education in schools, communities, and other youth institutions.
+The comprehensive sexuality education (CSE) shall be a compulsory part of education, integrated at all levels with the end goal of normalizing discussions about adolescent sexuality and reproductive health to remove stigma from all levels.
 The Council shall ensure that the CSE is medically accurate, rights based, and inclusive and non-discriminatory towards LGBT adolescents.

-The CSE shall include age and development-appropriate topics such as, but not limited to: human sexuality, consent, adolescent reproductive health, effective contraceptive use, disease prevention, HIV/AIDS and the more common STIs, hygiene, health and nutrition, healthy lifestyles, gender-sensitivity, gender equality and equity, teen dating, prevention of gender and sexual violence, peer pressure, women's and children's rights, digital citizenship and issues like pornography, and life-skills, among others.
+The CSE shall include age and development-appropriate topics such as, but not limited to: human sexuality, consent, adolescent reproductive health, effective contraceptive use, disease prevention, HIV/AIDS and the more common STIs, hygiene, health and nutrition, healthy lifestyles, gender-sensitivity, gender equality and equity, teen dating, prevention of gender and sexual violence, peer pressure, women's and children's rights, digital citizenship and issues like pornography, And lifeskills, among others.
 The purpose of which is to equip them with the knowledge, skills, and values to make informed and responsible choices about their sexual and social relationships.

 The CSE shall be standardized and implemented in all public and private basic education institutions.
 CSE delivery shall not be dependent upon the discretion of the school administration or on its teachers.
 It shall be integrated in the school curriculum, guided by international standards.
-In order to ensure proper compliance, the provision and delivery of CSE in public and private basic education institutions shall be listed as one of the criteria and an accreditation requirement of DEPED's Philippine Accreditation System for Basic Education (PASBE).
+In order to ensure proper compliance, the provision and delivery of CSE in public and private basic education institutions should be listed as one of the criteria and an accreditation requirement of DepEd's Philippine Accreditation System for Basic Education (PASBE).
 Schools refusing to implement CSE shall have their accreditation reviewed by the PASBE board.